andrewmcwattersandco/programming-language-benchmarks/README.md

 ## Results
-Our findings confirm conventional wisdom that low-level compiled languages are faster than managed code, and that managed code is faster than interpreted languages.
+Our findings confirm conventional wisdom that low-level compiled languages are faster than managed code, and that managed code runs faster than interpreted code.
 The results also show that the performance of a programming language is not solely determined by its implementation, but also by the libraries and frameworks that are used with it.